ah2484/referencechecker/README.md

 - ✅ **TypeScript interfaces** for all services
 - ✅ **Working application** with sample data
 - ✅ **Ready for contribution** - Open source from day one
+- ✅ **Privacy-first design** - Built for verifiable credentials and zero-knowledge proofs

 ## 🚀 Quick Start